jalagar/animated-art-engine/README.md

 will handle any number of layers, so you could have a layer with two frames, another layer with one frame, and another with 20 frames, and as long as you pass `numberOfFrames` = 20, then the layers will be repeated until they hit 20.

+**EDIT** You can leave the frame names whatever you want, and set `useFileNumbering` to `false`.
+This makes it easier if you have hundreds of frames and don't want to rename each one.

 Update `global_config.json` with:

 1.  **`'totalSupply'`** : total number of gifs/MP4 to generate.